firsttris/ccu-addon-mui/README.md

 ![Screenshot](docs/ccu3-install.png)
 5. After a reboot, the add-on will be available at `http://192.168.178.111/addons/mui`. (replace with your IP).

-## Setting Insecure CCU3 Origin as Secure
+# Setting Insecure CCU3 Origin as Secure

-In the latest Chrome version, PWA and WakeLock API only work with HTTPS.
+In the latest Chrome version, Progressive Web App (PWA) features and WakeLock only work with HTTPS.
 You need to set up the IP of your CCU3 as a secure origin.

 1. Open Chrome and go to `chrome://flags`.
 2. Search for `Insecure origins treated as secure`